calphool/TRS80GS/README.md

 I'm hard wiring bit zero as a toggle bit though, so really you're adjusting the 7 most significant bits, and bit zero toggles between related devices or related pins on a device.~~

-Nope, we pivoted on the design by rev2.
+Strike all that...
+I pivoted on the design by rev2.
 We got rid of silly things like glue logic chips and SPDT dip switches, and simply added a CPLD that manages *all* of the decoding and control signal generation.
 The code for the CPLD is now in the repo.
 So you "adjust" the addresses in code now, not with SPDT dip switches (what was I thinking?)